 Bosco Gurin, in the Maggia Valley, is Ticino's highest altitude village (1500 m) and the only one where a German dialect is also spoken.
 In fact, a small Walser community lives here whose ancestors came from the German-speaking part of the Valais Canton in the 13th century to colonize these mountainous lands.
-Beyond the language, even the architecture of the wooden houses and the torbe recall the Walser origins, while evidence of this civilization so well-adapted to the high-altitude lifestyle can be found in the little museum.
+Beyond the language, even the architecture of the wooden houses and the torbe recall the Walser origins, while evidence of this civilization, so well-adapted to the high-altitude lifestyle, can be found in the little museum.
 Also worth admiring are che graffiti on several houses and on the church façade.

 One of Bosco Gurin's main distinctive traits is the torba, of which only about fifteen remain.
 "The torba – so describes the booklet mentioned above - is a wooden construction built on a plinth of masonry which usually housed the stable or storage.
 The wooden bit is isolated by a given number of stone 'mushrooms', composed of a stem (wood or masonry), frequently topped by a roughly rounded granite plate to hinder mice from reaching the wheat stall.
 The stall was the safest place to preserve different products such as rye and barley, protecting them from humidity and, as mentioned earlier, from rodents."